Where to Stay in Santorini - A Local's Guide

 If your hotel doesn’t have a great view, you’ll probably want to head up to the castle, which is the most famous viewpoint in town.
 Just be prepared for huge crowds.
 Oia’s sunsets are far from a secret, so it often feels like everyone on the island is packing in here trying to catch those perfect photos.

 For something a little quirkier, Oia is home to Atlantis, one of the world’s most beautiful bookstores, which is an absolute must-visit when in town.
-The shop, housed in a typical Santorini room, has a first-rate selection of books (including antiques) and incredible views of the caldera.
+The shop has a first-rate selection of books (including antiques) and incredible views of the caldera.
 It’s certainly not your typical book buying experience!
-If possible, try to visit in the morning, and not around sunset, when it will be overrun with people.
+If possible, try to visit in the morning and not around sunset, when it will be overrun with people.

 If you’re looking for beach access, obviously Oia, sitting atop the cliffs of the caldera, doesn’t offer that.
-However, there are some swimming spots in the small settlement of Ammoudi, which sits almost directly beneath Oia and can be reached by descending 300 steep steps.
+However, there are some swimming spots in the small settlement of Ammoudi, which sits almost directly beneath town and can be reached by descending 300 steep steps.
+Ammoudi also has a few seaside tavernas and boats depart from there for the nearby island of Thirassia.
+There’s also a road running between the two villages, so you can hop in a taxi if you want to skip the stairs.

 Oia is the jewel of Santorini and the prices of lodging are in line with that.
 If you plan on staying here, expect to spend a decent chunk of change.